-When people think of travel insurance, they are more often than not looking for a plan to protect their Vacation.
+When people think of travel insurance, they are generally looking for a plan to protect their vacation.
 Vacation Plans may also be referred to as Packaged Plans, Travel Insurance, Trip Cancellation Insurance, or Trip Insurance.
-These plans represent over 94% of travel insurance sales because they provide coverage for exactly what travelers are seeking, which is generally a number of different reasons for delay, cancellation, loss, and so on as you will see in greater detail below.
+These plans represent over 94% of travel insurance sales because they provide coverage for exactly what travelers are seeking, which is usually for a number of different reasons from delay, cancellation, loss, etc. described in greater detail below.

-Overall there are there distinct types of travel insurance that you could choose from.
+Overall there are three distinct types of travel insurance that you can choose from.

 - Coverage of medical emergency has to be at least EUR 30,000 (approx. USD 50,000) and valid for all the Schengen States.

 - Any expenses for medical treatment, hospitalization, medical evacuation and medical repatriation back into the U.S. must be covered.

 - The fact that medical evacuation, medical repatriation and repatriation of remains are covered has to be spelled out.

 - Only insurance confirmation issued by your health provider is accepted.
 Confirmation letters by your employer are not accepted.

 Comprehensive plans are the most common.
 From our experience over 90% of travelers choose this option.
 These plans combine all the benefits of Travel Medical plans with the Trip Cancellation option.